 Ever wonder why the T-800 looks like Arnold Schwarzenegger, beyond his charm and the fact that he was built like a tank in the ‘80s?
 Terminator creator James Cameron has the answer.

-Speaking to TheArnoldFans on Thursday, Cameron gave his explanation for why the T-800 looks like Schwarzenegger:
+Speaking to TheArnoldFans, Cameron gave his explanation for why the T-800 looks like Schwarzenegger:

 Yeah, you got to ask yourself, ‘Why did they make these characters look and sound like Arnold?
 There has to be a reason.
 So yeah, it has flashed through my mind that there has to have been a prototype.
 There has to have been a guy who’s DNA was harvested from - that they grew the organic outter layer that they grew the Terminator from…and that presumibly was a real person at some point.